Faceted Search For Ecommerce: Best Practices

 With facets, users are empowered to refine their search, as they like swiftly and effortlessly.
 This way, they don’t need to spend too much time browsing through different categories or results pages, or worse – desperately refining search after search… Even more, modern site search solutions, enriched with machine learning, should automatically guess and display dynamic facets to match users’ intent as well as possible and create an experience that users can’t forget.
 Thus users have a pleasant shopping experience, meaning that they are more likely to convert than they would be if needed to do the work themselves.

-For instance, at our client’s KESKO Senukai Digital online store, smart faceted search helps users shop for a tent, even if they are not sure how to do it.
+For instance, at our client’s KESKO Senukai Digital online store, smart facets helps users shop for a tent, even if they are not sure how to do it.

 1. Prepare Your Data Well